How To Have A More Positive Mindset In 2023

 So, donate a little to a charity of your choice, share some of your resources with someone less privileged, or buy a meal for a homeless person.

-Research shows even a little change in the way your self-talk can influence your ability to better control your feelings, thoughts, and behavior when under stress.
+Research confirms that even small changes in self-talk can influence your ability to better control your feelings, thoughts, and behavior when under stress.

 Positive affirmations can rewire our brains positively, as seen in MRI brain scans (Cascio et al., 2016).